-- The Core Curriculum; - the First Year General Programme; and - 25 semester courses in Science or Engineering at the Second, Third and Fourth Year level either: - i. in a single discipline as specified in the appropriate departmental regulations (for a BSc (Honours) with a single major concentration); or - ii. in 12 different semester courses from each of two disciplines as specified in appropriate departmental regulations (for a BSc (Honours) with a double major concentration) plus one science elective: - iii.
-Honours Thesis (or its equivalent) in one of the Honours disciplines.
+- a.
+The Core Curriculum; - b. the First Year Science/Engineering Programme; and - c.
+25 semester courses in science or engineering at the Second, Third and Fourth Year level either: - i. in a single discipline as specified in the appropriate departmental regulations; (for a BSc(Honours) with a single major concentration) or - ii. in 12 different semester courses from each of two disciplines as specified in appropriate departmental regulations (for a BSc (Honours) with a double major concentration) plus one science elective - Honours Thesis (or its equivalent) in one of the Honours disciplines.
 The thesis will count as two semester courses for a total equivalent to 45 semester courses.